iqubit-org/supergrad/README.md

 First, one need to define an interaction graph which describes qubits and their connectivity.
 This is done with creating an instance of `Networkx.Graph` class.
+There is a work-in-progress GUI for creating such graphs available at [https://github.com/iqubit-org/supergrad-gui](https://github.com/iqubit-org/supergrad-gui).

 We consider Hamiltonians of the form

 ```math